multiversx/mx-exchange-sc/dex/pair/README.md

 ## Legacy endpoints

 In order to avoid backwards compatibility issues, the two legacy endpoints from Safe Price V1 were kept, but they now use the new Safe Price V2 logic.
 One important aspect here is that they are not part of the Safe Price V2 view factory contract, but instead they are actual endpoints in the __Pair SC__.
+__Important.
+These endpoints are planned to be phased out at any point in future, thus we consider them as deprecated and we recommend the usage of the ones available in the View factory contract.__

 ### updateAndGetTokensForGivenPositionWithSafePrice